Fellowship Details & Requirements

 Post-Fellowship Opportunity: Advanced Training in Pediatric Hematology Oncology

 The fellowship includes an optional component for additional advanced clinical research training in pediatric hematology/oncology specifically designed for outstanding fellows who are pursuing a career in academic medicine.
-This program will provide advanced clinical research training for pediatric hematology-oncology fellows and prepare them to be highly competitive for faculty positions.
+This program will provide advanced clinical research training for pediatric hematology/oncology fellows and prepare them to be highly competitive for faculty positions.
 The advanced training program will:

-(2) Providing the fellow the opportunity to experience intense clinical activity in one area of pediatric hematology-oncology and equip them to be national experts one of the following areas:
+(2) Providing the fellow the opportunity to experience intense clinical activity in one area of pediatric hematology/oncology and equip them to be national experts one of the following areas:

-- hematopoietic stem cell transplantation
+- hematopoietic stem cell transplantation and cellular therapy

-- non-neural pediatric solid tumors
+- non-neural solid tumors

-The advanced trainee is expected to participate in several research courses administered by the Graduate School of UT Houston.
+The advanced trainee is expected to participate in several research courses administered by the Graduate School of UT Health Houston.
 These courses include Biostatistics and Clinical Trial Design.

 Why This Program

-In addition to gaining unparalleled education and training experience, MD Anderson trainees have access to exceptional resources and benefits to help them build meaningful careers and lead fulfilling lives.
+In addition to gaining unparalleled education and training experience, UT MD Anderson trainees have access to exceptional resources and benefits to help them build meaningful careers and lead fulfilling lives.

 Institutional benefits and support

-Our trainees have access to MD Anderson’s employee networks, fitness center and other wellness resources provided by the institution.
-Additionally, our Graduate Medical Education Committee (GMEC), which provides oversight of our accredited programs, regularly assess our trainees’ needs and implements various initiatives, such as providing free call meals and discounted parking to GME House Staff, to address those gaps.
-The committee even has a subcommittee entirely dedicated to supporting the wellness of our trainees.
+Trainee wellness is of utmost importance at UT MD Anderson.
+Our trainees have access to UT MD Anderson’s employee networks, fitness centers, our Employee Assistance Program, and other wellness resources provided by the institution.
+Additionally, our Graduate Medical Education Committee (GMEC), which provides oversight of our accredited programs, regularly assess our trainees’ needs and implements various initiatives, such as providing free call meals.
 Our efforts to ensure a welcoming and supportive education and training experience have been commended nationally.

-In 2023, the Office of Graduate Medical Education received the DeWitt C. Baldwin, Jr. Award, a prestigious national award that recognizes our institution for its respectful and supportive environment for delivering medical education and patient care.
+In 2023, the Office of Graduate Medical Education received the DeWitt C. Baldwin, Jr. Award, a prestigious national award that recognized UT MD Anderson for its respectful and supportive environment for delivering medical education and patient care.

-Beyond MD Anderson
+Beyond UT MD Anderson

 Visit our Why Houston page to learn more about our city’s affordable housing, fine dining, entertainment scene, nationally renowned museums and other great attributes.